Is Mediumship Dangerous?

-I will explain about how the spirit guides work with us in a moment, but first let us consider the areas in which a medium needs protection:
+I will explain how the spirit guides work with us in a moment, but first let us consider the areas in which a medium needs protection:

 EVIL SPIRITS.
 Some people use the fear of evil spirits to make a fast buck.
 Superstitious people may think that evil spirits are to blame for illness, bad luck, and a host of misfortunes.
 There are many “magicians” who claim they can and will remove these influences–for a price.
 Moreover, some seemingly religious people–who put money before morals–use the fear of demons to raise money for their affluent preaching lifestyle.

 Although evil spirits may exist, they are not as common as these con men would have us believe.
-Sometimes spirits are misguided, but are not evil as such.
-They are people–just like us–except they now have no body.
-Even mischievous spirits are basically good at heart.
+Sometimes spirits are misguided but are not evil as such.
+They are people–just like us–except they now have nobody.
+Even mischievous spirits are good at heart.
 I have met many people who claim that an evil spirit is harming them, but closer inspection reveals it to be the result of an over-active imagination.
-In a few cases, a real spirit can be involved, but all these usually require is some guidance and to be made aware that they are “dead.”
+In a few cases, a real spirit can be involved, but all these usually need is some guidance and to be made aware that they are “dead.”
 Most of the claims about evil spirits are nonsense.
 One of my mediumistic colleagues aptly commented, “If it were possible for mediums to be attacked by such beings, then there would be no mediums working!”